|About this course:|

 This course is designed to enable you to achieve a level of language proficiency equivalent to level B2 of the Council of Europe Common European Framework of Reference for Languages.

-However, if you cannot attend the school for reasons beyond your control, an alternative learning experience (ALE) is available.
+However, if you cannot attend the school for reasons beyond your control, an alternative learning experience (ALE), which runs in September (evenings and or weekends), must be completed.
 This is provided online using a computer conferencing system which allows you to speak with your tutor and fellow students in real time.
-This alternative to the residential school runs in August and September (evenings and/or weekends).
-You need to be aware that the residential school in Germany offers a wider range of learning opportunities than the ALE.
-The ALE also takes place during the time when you are preparing your final tutor-marked assignment and revising for your examination.
+However, the residential school in Germany offers a wider range of learning opportunities than the ALE.

 In order to successfully complete the course you have to participate satisfactorily in either the residential school or the ALE.